2020 Singapore circuit breaker measures: SafeEntry and TraceTogether

 The Ministry of Health mandated the use of SafeEntry and TraceTogether, which is also called TraceTogether-only SafeEntry (TT-only SE) during the COVID-19 pandemic.
 Scanning in/out using the TraceTogether-only SafeEntry (TT-only SE) either through the TraceTogether app or token was made mandatory for all Singaporeans and at all places such as cinemas, restaurants, workplaces, schools and shopping malls for contact tracing purposes.
 These included the device called SafeEntry Gateway (Check in and check out) to enable users to scan in and out.
 In addition, TraceTogether also showed vaccination status and pre-event testing (PET) status whether the person test positive or negative for COVID-19.
 Tokens could be collected from the community centres and vending machines.

 Post-circuit breaker (reopening)

 Earlier in 2020, three planned phases of reopening were announced, which were part of a wider zero-COVID effort.
-These phases ended on 8 May 2021 because of the Delta variant.
+Efforts for a smooth transition were hampered by surges in cases caused by the Delta and Omicron variants, resulting in intermittent tightening and loosening of movement restrictions throughout 2021 and 2022.